Integralist/integralist.co.uk/content/posts/cognito.md

 ## Introduction

-In this post I want to look at how you might implement an authentication system using a third-party provider (specifically AWS Cognito), and although I'll be discussing an imaginary system, the premise is based on a real scenario and set of requirements (so the experiences of figuring out this stuff is pretty much how they happened).
+In this post I want to talk you through how we started to investigate how we might migrate a legacy authentication system over to a new provider (specifically AWS Cognito).
+The majority of the architecture and code discussed here is made-up, but there is still enough of a similarity to the actual system to hopefully be useful to others in a similar position.

-What are the various moving pieces and what options do we have available to us in order to build this system, and how does it integrate with our existing systems?
+My goal is to share with you the learning experiences I had and to help others understand the various moving pieces (and the various options) available to us in order to build this type of system, and how it might integrate with our existing legacy systems.

 ### Sneak Peek